1973 Atlantic hurricane season: Tropical Storm Christine

-The easternmost forming Atlantic tropical cyclone on record at the time, being surpassed by Subtropical Storm Alpha in 2020, Tropical Storm Christine, originated as a tropical wave over Africa in mid-August.
-As it neared the Atlantic Ocean, the wave spawned a tropical depression at 14.0°W, over the country of Guinea, unlike most cyclone producing waves which travel several hundred miles over water before spawning a depression.
-Although it was already a depression, advisories on the storm were not issued until August 30, five days after its formation.
-For several days, the depression maintained its intensity as it steadily tracked west across the Atlantic.
-It eventually attained tropical storm intensity on August 28.
+Tropical Storm Christine originated from a tropical wave over Africa in mid-August.
+As it neared the Atlantic Ocean, the wave organized into a tropical depression inland over Guinea at 14.0°W. It steadily tracked west across the Atlantic, and attained tropical storm intensity on August 28.
 Despite the lack of aircraft reconnaissance in the region, the intensity was determined by wind readings from a German cargo ship that passed through the storm.
 On August 30, the first reconnaissance mission into the storm found tropical storm-force winds and the first advisory was issued that day, immediately declaring the system as Tropical Storm Christine.
 Three days later, Christine attained its peak intensity just below hurricane-status with winds of 70 mph (110 km/h) and a minimum pressure of 996 mbar (hPa; 996 mbar).
 Shortly thereafter, increasing wind shear caused the storm to weaken as it neared the Leeward Islands.
 As it passed over Antigua on September 3, Christine weakened to a tropical depression and eventually dissipated near the Dominican Republic later that day.

 During its passage through the Leeward Islands, Christine produced torrential rainfall, peaking at 11.74 in in southeastern Puerto Rico.
 These rains led to flooding on several islands.
 One person was killed during the storm after being electrocuted by a downed power line on a flooded road.
 Schools were closed ahead of the storm in Puerto Rico and the United States Virgin Islands as a precaution following the issuance of flood warnings.
 Six scientists had to be evacuated from the small island of Aves once the storm posed a threat to them.
 No major damage was reported on any of the affected islands in the wake of Christine.